How to Install FreeOffice on Ubuntu

 Update FreeOffice

 Keeping FreeOffice updated ensures you have the latest features, enhancements, and security updates.
-Ubuntu uses package managers to handle software updates, including both manual and automatic update configurations.
+Ubuntu uses unattended upgrades for automatic updates, or you can update manually with the commands below.

 sudo apt update && sudo apt upgrade

-The first command refreshes your system’s package list, while the second upgrades all packages with available updates.
-Notably, if a newer FreeOffice version exists in the repositories, the upgrade command will install it.
+The first command refreshes your system’s package list from all configured repositories.
+The second command installs available updates.
+If a newer FreeOffice version exists in the SoftMaker repository, the upgrade command installs it automatically.

 Remove FreeOffice